 If you've traveled through Central Georgia, then there's a high possibility you've heard about or seen the signs for Lane Southern Orchards.
-A multi-generational family-owned orchard and retail store, Lane serves it up in produce and in the kitchen.
-Pecan produce is on display throughout the store packaged in bread, jams, pies and candies, but are you familiar with how pecans are mass collected?
+A multi-generational family-owned orchard and farm market, Lane serves it up in produce and at their cafe and bakery.

 We spoke with Phillip Rigdon, the Farm Manager and a Lane on his mother's side, and he gave us the inside scoop on Lane's pecans:

 "Lane packing farms approximately 2500 acres of pecans.
-We are located in Fort Valley, GA but we have pecans in four different counties-Peach, Houston, Macon and also have a thousand acres in Washington County."
+We are located in Fort Valley, Georgia but we have pecans in four different counties-Peach, Houston, Macon and also have a thousand acres in Washington County."

 So where do all these pecans end up?
 About 60% are shipped to Asia.
 Once China and other Asian markets flocked to the health benefits of the nut, the demand for Lane's pecans have grown.

 Videography by Sade Olajide: Macon-Bibb County CVB Information Specialist